bldl/emplace-spidermonkey/README.md

   J --> K[Testing The Proposal];
 ```

-**TODO testing is introduced in the end of the tutorial, but there are other ways to test implementation, writing scripts**

-**TODO? explain the process of an ECMAScript® proposal, ex. phases 2 -> 2.7 etc**

 <details open>
    <summary><h2>The `Map.prototype.upsert` proposal</h2></summary>

    **What is it?**

    `Map.prototype.upsert` is a new method for JavaScript™'s `Map`-object.
-The operation simplifies the process of inserting or updating key-value pairs in the Map.
-The function simply checks for existence of a key to either `insert` or `update` new key-value pairs.
+The operation simplifies the process of inserting or updating `key-value` pairs in the Map.
+The function simply checks for existence of a key to either `insert` or `update` new `key-value` pairs.

    **How does it work?**
    The `upsert` operation takes two arguments: a `key` and a `handler` object.
 The `handler` contains two properties:

-* `update`: Function to modify value of a `key` if it is already existing in the `Map`.
+* `update`: Function to modify `value` of a `key` if already present in the `Map`.
-* `insert`: Function that generates a default-value to be set to the belonging `value` of the checked `key`.
+* `insert`: Function that generates a `default-value` to be set to the belonging `value` of the checked `key`.

    **The function follow these steps:**

    1. The `Map` is checked for the `key` passed as argument.
 If found:
-       * It checks the `handler` for `update` function.
+       * It checks the `handler` for an `update` function.
 If found, this is used to `update` the `value` belonging to the passed `key`.
-After this, the newly updated key will be returned.
+After this, the newly updated entry will be returned.
    2. If not found, the `insert` function from the `handler` is used to generate a new `value`.
 This will be assigned to the given `key` before returning it.
    3. In either case, the `value` will be the `return` value of the `upsert` method.

    **What is the motivation?** Adding and updating values of a `Map` are tasks that developers often perform in conjunction.
-There are currently no `Map` prototype methods for either of those two things, let alone a method that does both.
+There are currently no `Map` methods for either of those two things, let alone a method that does both.
 The workarounds involve multiple lookups and can be inconvenient for developers.
 It is also aiming to prevent code that might be confusing or lead to errors.

    <details>
    <summary>